-Recognizing the SEC's alert and other recent cyber incidents, we encourage all public companies, financial institutions and their service providers to consider their cybersecurity preparedness and operational resiliency to address hacking and, in particular ransomware attacks, consistent with the advice of the OCIE and the Department of Homeland Security.
-This is particularly important given that OCIE once again advised financial institutions, in its 2020 Examination Priorities release, that Information Security was one of its top priorities.
+We encourage all SEC registrants, insurers and insurance industry market participants to consider their cybersecurity preparedness and operational resiliency that address hacking and, in particular ransomware attacks.
+Such consideration should be consistent with the advice of the OCIE, the Department of Homeland Security and state legislation adopting the NAIC Model Law applicable to insurance companies.
+This is particularly important given that the OCIE and state insurance regulators have advised that Information Security is a top priority.
 In its risk alert, OCIE cited recent reports of one or more threat actors orchestrating phishing and other campaigns designed to penetrate financial institution networks, primarily to access internal resources and deploy ransomware, a type of malware designed to provide unauthorized access to institutions' systems and deny the institution use of its system until a ransom is paid.
-OCIE also noted ransomware attacks impacting service providers to public companies.

-OCIE encouraged public companies and their service providers to monitor cybersecurity alerts published by the Department of Homeland Security Cybersecurity and Infrastructure Security Agency (CISA), including the alert published on June 30, 2020, relating to a particular malware focused on financial institutions and their customers.
+OCIE encouraged registrants and their service providers to monitor cybersecurity alerts published by the Department of Homeland Security Cybersecurity and Infrastructure Security Agency (CISA), including the alert published on June 30, 2020, relating to a particular malware focused on financial institutions and their customers.
+State insurance regulators, even where the Model Law has not been adopted, similarly place a high priority on protecting consumer information through comprehensive data security policies and procedures.

-The OCIE alert noted that information security is a key risk area on which public companies and financial institutions should focus and that cybersecurity has been a key examination priority for OCIE for many years.
+The OCIE alert noted that information security is a key risk area on which registrants, and particularly financial institutions and their service providers, should focus and that cybersecurity has been a key examination priority for OCIE for many years.
 OCIE also issued a special release earlier this year, entitled "Cybersecurity and Resiliency Observations."